Sheikh Hasina convicted of crimes against humanity – what we know

 The former prime minister is sentenced to death by a special tribunal for her role in a bloody crackdown on protesters in 2024.

 Former Bangladeshi Prime Minister Sheikh Hasina has been convicted of crimes against humanity and sentenced to death by a special tribunal in Dhaka.

-Hasina, who is in exile in India, was tried in absentia on several charges related to her government’s deadly crackdown on student protests in 2024.
+Hasina, who is in exile in India, was tried in absentia on charges related to her government’s deadly crackdown on student protests in 2024.

-Prosecuting Hasina was a key promise made by the interim government, which is led by the Nobel laureate, Muhammad Yunus.
+Prosecuting Hasina was a key promise made by the interim government, which is led by the Nobel Peace Prize laureate Muhammad Yunus.

 Here is more about Monday’s verdict, and what happens next: